 Lower/Middle School Faculty

 Daniel graduated from Green Meadow in 2003.
 He has served as a Lower School assistant for two years before taking his current class in Fall 2017.
-Daniel also works at the Nature Place Day Camp, is training to become a Waldorf teacher at Sunbridge Institute, plays music, and likes to cook and garden.
+Daniel also works at The Nature Place Day Camp, is completing his Waldorf teacher training at Sunbridge Institute, plays music, and likes to cook and garden.
 He got married in October 2015 and welcomed a daughter to his family in August 2016.